ParkHouston

 Pagel told the audience that property values in the Washington Corridor district rose 26 percent between 2001 and 2011, with most of that increase since 2006, when the entertainment district began to take off in a big way.
 But at the same time, a host of problems has also occurred, including increased congestion and air pollution, as well as a 32 percent increase in non-violent crime from 2010 to 2011.

-It was factors like that that helped lead to the decline of the Richmond Avenue entertainment district, Pagel said, which officials hope to avoid in the Washington Avenue corridor.
+It was factors like that which helped lead to the decline of the Richmond Avenue entertainment district, Pagel said, which officials hope to avoid in the Washington Avenue corridor.

 One of the classic problems that such entertainment areas encounters, Pagel said, is that most employees of bars and restaurants arrive earlier than patrons, taking up the free parking available on the streets.
 Meanwhile, he said, valet services sometimes try to “reserve” spaces in the public right-of-way, which is illegal.